Background Check Duration: What to Expect

 How long does a criminal background check take for a job?

-How long does an employment background check take for a government job?
+What’s the background check duration for a government job?

-It’s the same for a Federal or Government job: two to five business days.
+The background check duration is the same for a Federal or Government job: two to five business days.
 Of course, if you’ve climbed the career ladder, you may find that this time varies.
-For example, it could take up to 30 days for some higher level government positions like the FBI.
+For example, it could take up to 30 days for some higher-level government positions like the FBI due to the level of information requested in the application.

 Needless to say, employment background checks are more extensive and detailed for government departments.
 You may find that this check looks at your friends and family members as well as your criminal record, education history, and employment status.